India, U.S., Japan kick off naval drills likely to annoy China

 India has kept away from the tensions in the South China, but has stood with the U.S. in calling for freedom of navigation in the region.

-Tokyo has been involved in the drills off and on in recent years when these have held in the Pacific, but the three governments had now agreed to formalise it, Indian defence sources said.
+Tokyo has been involved in the drills off and on in recent years when these have held in the Pacific, but the three governments had now agreed to formalize it, Indian defense sources said.

 The Indian navy is deploying a submarine to the Malabar exercises along with surface ships and maritime surveillance aircraft, but neither of its two aircraft carriers will take part.
 Japan has sent a lone destroyer.